tvartom/ansible-collection-serveradmin/README.md

 > Git repositories will be cloned into `C:\mydevstuff\<organisationname>\<Repo-name>` or `/home/<user>/workspace/<organisationname>/<Repo-name>`

-Klick **Start** in VirtualBox to launch.
+Click **Start** in VirtualBox to launch.
 You will be asked `Select start-up disk`.
 Choose the ISO-image for AlmaLinux.
 See `AlmaLinux`for next step.

 To escape your trapped mouse-pointer in VirtualBox use **Right Ctrl**.